maish79/hangman-game/README.md

 ## Credits
 - ReadMe inspiration from Adamgiroly and kathrin.
 - Flowchart made using draw.io
-- python inspiration from Priyam
+- Python code inspiration from Priyam